 Digitalization enhances shoppers’ needs for convenience, which impacts the way CPG firms and retailers define their merchandising strategy.
 At a conference held in London in March 2018, Kantar Consulting outlined the growing role of micro-retail in the FMCG industry where shoppers visit smaller stores more frequently to purchase the products that they need at a given time.
 Since micro-retail is about providing shoppers with a rapid solution to their problems, it takes category management towards a mission-focused role.

-That changes the way retailers and CPG businesses think about promotions, logistics, and inventory.
-The merchandising recommendations made by CPG companies to retailers must adapt to this new form of retailing and move from category management to store management, aligning with retailer chains’ strategies.
+That changes the way retailers and CPG businesses think about category tactics in retail, from promotions to logistics to inventory.
+The merchandising recommendations made by CPG companies to retailers must adapt to this new form of retailing and move from category management to store management, aligning with retailer chains’ strategies and localizing category definition based on consumers’ buying behaviors at the store level.

 “In [retail] execution, being 100% compliant with the headquarters’ recommendation is not a prerequisite for stores.
 Depending on the region or city, shopper habits and expectations may vary.
 Actually, there are many differences among shoppers, sometimes even within the same region.
 Rural and urban areas are also extremely different.
 My point is that for the same category, you can have two very different market shares.
 Thus, it is important for stores to adapt their merchandising strategy to their environment, and for us to take that into account in our recommendations to clients.”